-Prusiner’s most recent study confirms that Alzheimer’s disease is a prion disease, which also is known as transmissible spongiform encephalopathy (TSE).
+Prusiner’s most recent study confirms that Alzheimer’s disease is a prion disease–also is known as transmissible spongiform encephalopathy (TSE).

 The operative word is “transmissible.”
 Alzheimer’s disease is currently defined based on the presence of toxic protein aggregations in the brain known as amyloid plaques and tau tangles, accompanied by cognitive decline and dementia.

 So far, attempts to treat the disease by clearing these proteins from the brain have been unsuccessful.
 However, a new study offers hope for an effective treatment strategy for prion disease.
 Senior author Sonia Vallabh, PhD, associate scientist at the Broad Institute, had previously shown that antisense oligonucleotides (ASOs) reduced levels of prion protein, extended the survival of animals infected with misfolded prions, and delayed disease onset in prion-infected mice in both prophylactic and delayed dosing situations.